IkramKo/IkramKo.github.io/README.md

 :white_check_mark: Add projects done during M.Ing and after
 :black_square_button: Separate skills/projects according to whether they pertain to cybersecurity or software development
-:black_square_button: Update the UI (new, fresh color palette and mode modern component design), as it was designed when I had much less experience in web development
+:black_square_button: Update the UI (new, fresh color palette and more modern component design), as it was designed when I had much less experience in web development
 :black_square_button: Improve the responsiveness, as it doesn't do well with much smaller screens
 :black_square_button: Re-deploy the portfolion on AWS S3 using [this ongoing project](https://github.com/IkramKo/cloud_resume_planification)